 - Verified personal experience.
 Make it relatable and trustworthy.
 Articles can be written from all levels of experience.
 From the perspective of a beginning yoga student, to an expert in Ayurveda, your story is important to our community.

 - Original photography.
 Personal photographs are much more moving than stock photos.
 We do encourage you to provide your own photographic art.

 - Diagrams.
 Diagrams depicting techniques of the healing arts are a great way to reinforce and illustrate your content.
 Please make sure your diagrams are clear and easy to read.

 - Blogging.
 While your friends and family may be curious to know about your daily happenings, we encourage stories that capture an experience in time or delve into the depth of a subject as opposed to stylized blog writing.

 - Health claims.
 Advice on RemedyGrove does not substitute for medical advice.
 Practicing medicine or suggesting the practice of medicine without a license and practitioner-client relationship is in violation of our editorial policy.

 - Detached promotion.
 Avoid detached promotion by telling us specifically why you love a product or book.
 If you include a product capsule in your article, we want to know about your personal experience with that product.

-Here are some examples of articles on RemedyGrove that exhibit the type of high-quality work we wish to see on the site:
+Here are some examples of articles on RemedyGrove that we would like to showcase.
+These articles exhibit the type of high-quality work we wish to see on the site: